-For students with Public Safety concentration: Select from the following: Classics 107: Greek Mythology (3) American Studies 186: Introduction to Southwest Studies (3) History 101: Western Civilization to 1648 (3) History 102: Western Civilization from 1648 (3) History 161: History of the United States to 1877 (3) History 162: History of the United States from 1877 (3) For students with Southwest Studies concentration: Select from the following: American Studies 186: Introduction to Southwest Studies (3) American Studies 285: American Life and Thought (3) History 260: History of New Mexico (3) 8.
-Foreign Language (3 credit hours) For students with no concentration:
+Select 6 hours from the following:

+CLSC 107: Greek Mythology (3)

+AMST 186: Introduction to Southwest Studies (3)

+HIST 101: Western Civilization to 1648 (3)

+HIST 102: Western Civilization from 1648 (3)

+HIST 161: History of the United States to 1877 (3)

+HIST 162: History of the United States from 1877 (3)

+HIST 260: History of New Mexico (3)

+RELG 107: Living World Religions (3)

+For students with Southwest Studies concentration

+Select 6 hours from the following:

+AMST 186 Introduction to Southwest Studies (3)

+AMST 285 American Life and Thought (3)

+HIST 260 History of New Mexico (3)

+ARTH 251 Artistic Traditions of the Southwest (3)

+8. Foreign Language (3 credit hours)

+For students with no concentration:

 Select one course from any of the 100- or 200-level non-English language offerings as specified in the UNM Core Curriculum Foreign Language.

+For students with Public Safety

+or

-For students with Southwest Studies concentration: Select from the following:
+For students with Southwest Studies concentration:

-Span 101: Elementary Spanish (3)

-Span 102: Elementary Spanish (3)

-Span 201: Intermediate Spanish (3)
+Students are strongly encouraged to take 3 credits of Spanish

 9. Liberal Arts Electives (3 credit hours)

-For students with no concentration:

-Select one course from the UNM Core Curriculum in Social and Behavioral Sciences or Humanities.
-For students with Public Safety concentration: Select from the following: Sociology 205: Crime, Public Policy and the Criminal Justice System (3) For students with Southwest Studies concentration: Select from the following: Political Science 110: The Political World (3) Anthropology 101:Introduction to Anthropology Anthropology 130: Cultures of the World (3) 10.
-General Electives (23 Credit Hours) A minimum of 20 credit hours must be at the 200 level.
+For all students:

+Select one course from the UNM Core Curriculum in Social and Behavioral Sciences or Humanities using the following criteria

+Students with Public Safety concentration are strongly encouraged to select from:

+POLS 110: The Political World (3)

+POLS 200: American Politics (3)

+Students with Southwest Studies concentration are strongly encouraged to select from:

+POLS 110: The Political World (3)

+ANTH 101: Introduction to Anthropology(3)

+ANTH 110: Language, Culture, and the Human Animal (3)

+ANTH 130: Cultures of the World (3)

+LING 101: Language, Culture, and the Human Animal(3)

+10. General Electives (23 Credit Hours)

 For students with no concentration: